 New York State Ambient Air Monitoring Program

+The 2015 plan that was proposed is available below.
 Due to the large size of the PDF file, it has been divided into these two parts:

 2015 Monitoring Network Plan, No Site Listing (PDF) (4.60 MB, 88 pgs)

 2015 Monitoring Network Plan, Site Listing Only (PDF) (1.34 MB, 114 pgs)